mykle714/Court-Reserver-Bot/court-reserve-bot/DEPLOYMENT_GUIDE.md

-# Deployment Guide - Fighter 28-Day Advance Feature
+# Deployment Guide - Fighter 28-Day Advance Featurewheat mini

 This guide walks you through deploying the updated fighter configuration to your production server.